sPHENIX-Collaboration/INTT/general_codes/josephb/InttExampleAna/README.md

 * You should have an install location and an environment variable specifying the path to your install location
 	* I would recommend calling this variable `MYINSTALL` as is the sPHENIX convention
 	* In your `.bash_rc` or `.bash_profile`, whichever is sourced at login, you should have the following lines:
-	* 	`export MYINSTALL=~/path/to/your/install/director`
+	* 	`export MYINSTALL=~/path/to/your/install/directory`
 	* 	`source /opt/sphenix/core/bin/setup_local.sh $MYINSTALL`
+	* You will need to change `~/path/to/your/install/directory` to the actual path

 # To Modify this for your own use:
 ## Edit `configure.ac`
 * You should choose a package name (all lowercase)
-	* Packages created to the same install location overwrite existing packages with the same name
+	* Installed packages will overwrite existing packages with the same name in their install location
 	* If you are not creating an official package, I'd recommend a name-mangling scheme that includes your sPHENIX username
-	* For example, I might call something "pkg\_josephb" or "intt\_josephb"
+	* For example, I might call something "intt\_josephb"
 * Edit only the line in `configure.ac` that is:
 	* `AC_INIT(myana, [1.00])`
 	* You will need to change the `myana` to the name you picked for your package